 ARP is used for admission control (i.e. retention and pre-emption of the new QoS Flow).
 The value of ARP is not required to be provided to the UPF.

-For every QoS Flow, the SMF shall determine the transport level packet marking value (e.g. the DSCP in the outer IP header) based on the 5QI, the Priority Level (if explicitly signalled) and optionally, the ARP priority level and provide the transport level packet marking value to the UPF.The SMF shall provide the Session-AMBR values of the PDU Session to the UPF so that the UPF can enforce the Session-AMBR of the PDU Session across all Non-GBR QoS Flows of the PDU Session.
+For every QoS Flow, the SMF shall determine the transport level packet marking value (e.g. the DSCP in the outer IP header) based on the 5QI, the Priority Level (if explicitly signalled) and optionally, the ARP priority level, and optionally the PDU Set Importance values if applicable, and provide the transport level packet marking value(s) to the UPF.

+NOTE 1: When considering PDU Set Importance values for DSCP marking, the SMF provides a list of DSCP marking values to the UPF, with each of the DSCP marking values corresponding to one or several PDU Set Importance values.

+NOTE 2: When considering PDU Set Importance values for DSCP marking, it is recommended that DSCP markings be used to vary the drop precedence between PDUs in the transport network nodes (e.g. IP routers) on the N3/N9 interfaces.

+NOTE 3: The transport level marking values being provided on per-QoS Flow basis, the PSI marking values being provided on per PDU set basis in the QoS Flow, it is up to operator deployments to enforce consistency of transport level marking in the transport network when considering PDU Set Importance values for DSCP marking.

+The SMF shall provide the Session-AMBR values of the PDU Session to the UPF so that the UPF can enforce the Session-AMBR of the PDU Session across all Non-GBR QoS Flows of the PDU Session.